JohanVanHoye/spotify-running-playlist-maker/README.md

 I am not a professional programmer and still quite new to python so be gentle with me.

 ## Known limitations
-### I still get duplicates though I have tried to filter them out.
+### - I still get duplicates though I have tried to filter them out.
 The very same tracks may exist on Spotify with a different track URI, making them unique.
 We try to work around this by also comparing the track name and eliminating on this basis; but then still there may be small differences for example in case or punctuation causing the names to be interpreted as different.

-### No tracks are found for some artists
+### - No tracks are found for some artists
 We pass through the ["get artist's albums"](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-artists-albums) end point of the spotify API to know what music an artist has released;
 sometimes artists just _appear on_ other artists' albums and this API end point does not return that information.

+### - I expected this artist; and they do not show up at all
+The actual genre the artist is tagged with might be different from the one you are searching.
+A quick and simple litmus test for this is trying to use the "find artist" search box on [EveryNoise](https://everynoise.com).
+Either it will list the genres the artist appears in; or it will politely reply "_Sorry, that one doesn't seem to be on any of these maps yet._"
+This is because some artists are simply not tagged with any genre at all.
+This makes them essentially undiscoverable with this tool.

 ## Reporting Issues